zymex22/Hospital-Extended/README.md

 so you dont need 10 mods to add abit flavour to hospitals in RW, im really glad so many mod owners thought this would be a good idea too, and i REALLY think you should all go and see what amazing mods they have more.

 ## Added later (after release)
-- Gloomy texture patch in line with my gloomy vanilla.
 - more balance
 - More mod patches compatibles